23. A GOVERNMENT IN TRUTH

 (1898) George Bernard Shaw (1856 - 1950).

 In this instance, the title, "A Government in Truth", is used in its most realistic meaning.
 The Truth has to do with survival: the cycles of life.
 The Truth underlies and brings to life: Love, Beauty, Work, Freedom, and Mystery.
-A government in Truth is a government that is immersed in those qualities of Truth that have to do with these, attributes and the survival of mankind.
+A government in Truth is a government that is immersed in those qualities of Truth that have to do with these attributes, and the survival of mankind.
+Whether of not a society will survive finally depends on its government and the government must suit the people.
+Preliterate societies understand a primitive government but find it difficult to comprehend and participate in a literate barbaric government.
+Literate barbarians find a primitive government unfair and difficult to endure.

+Democracy has very well suited the western world during the development of mankind for the two hundred years between 1750 and 1950.
+Then the sciences, including the science of government, became too complicated for a democratically elected legislature without an educated background.
+It takes an intelligent and understanding citizenry to realize that this has happened and to change their attitude to accommodate it.
 After 1950, the complexities of economics, business, industry, and the application of newly researched information became too much for the scientifically untutored and inexperienced law makers to understand.
 Centuries of law making had been based on principles which were often unfounded, and yet, then carried out with logical application.
 Then the advances of science and technology moved so far beyond most citizens, that the mere mention of some subjects frighten them into intellectual paralysis.
 In addition, most of the inhabitants of our world are so deeply immersed in the ideologies of the eighteenth century that they cannot understand or believe in the modern scientific knowledge of man.
 Factuality and even morality are sometimes inimical.
 Some individuals are so driven by defense of their well meaning but unsubstantiated morality that they teach and apply their dogma as though it were fact.
 By trying desperately to pound their square pegs into round holes, they are not only undermining, but missing, the opportunity to achieve the very things they truly desire.
 Such is a superstitious barbaric attitude.
 In contrast, a steward believes that no thought can be moral unless it is factual.

 A superstition requires a dimension of the miraculous.
 Some seemingly modern ideals are as superstitious as any old one.
 For example, to believe today that "all men (all people) are created equal" is superstitious.
 This has been taken out of context and taught as fact.
 When this was written, it referred most definitely to only men, for instance.
 The "equality" was equality between nobles and royalty.
 To apply this statement to mankind, womankind, or all kinds in general is superstitious.
-If you will excuse the use of general anthropological terms, savages are not equal to barbarians, and barbarians are not equal to stewards in their abilities to live in a civilized society.
+If you will excuse the use of general anthropological terms, savages are not equal to literate barbarians, and literate barbarians are not equal to stewards in their abilities to live in a civilized society.
 To believe otherwise is to deny evolution.

 We cannot expect engineers to be able to build skyscrapers on the basis of superstition, nor can we expect superstitious legislators to understand and properly operate modern governments.
 Steps should be taken concerning this.
 Legislators, at least above a certain level, should not be considered for election or appointment until they are certified as to background, schooling, and experience.
 Even then, who would be qualified to certify them?